mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 }
 ```

 ## When does the JDBC template acquire (and release) a connection - for every method called or once per template?
 Why?

 **Per method called**.

-A connection is acquired immediately before executing the operation at hand and released immediately after the operation has completed, be it successfully or with an exception thrown
+A connection is acquired immediately before executing the operation at hand and released immediately after the operation has completed, be it successfully or with an exception thrown.

 ## How does the JdbcTemplate support generic queries?
 How does it return objects and lists/maps of objects?